HL7/codex-radiation-therapy/input/pagecontent/index.md

 In addition, material was drawn from the [US Core Implementation Guide](https://hl7.org/fhir/us/core/) and the [mCODE Implementation Guide](https://hl7.org/fhir/us/mcode/STU2.1).

-[^1]: CodeXTM is a trademark owned by The MITRE Corporation and is used with permission herein.

 {% include markdown-link-references.md %}